willesco16/PYTHON-SQL-ETL-Project/README.md

         on d.dept_no = dm.dept_no
 where d.dept_name in ('Sales','Development')
 ```
 8. The frequency of employee last names.
-Show Results
 ```
 select last_name,
 count (last_name) AS "frequency"